 Date: Specified Fridays at Woolavington Village Hall

-24 board matches are played in three divisions and scored by imps converted to VPs.
+24 board matches are played in four divisions and scored by imps converted to VPs.

 Clubs may enter as many teams as they wish.
 A player can only represent one club during the season.

 To try and avoid match dates having to be rearranged due to unavailability, it is suggested that each team has a pool of up to eight core players on which to call.
 A player in the team’s core group cannot play in one of the club’s other teams However a club can form a non core group of players who can be available to play for any of the club’s teams, if and only if a team is unable to fulfil a fixture with players from its core group.
 A player from a club’s non core group can play up to three times for a single club team during the season.

 Clubs may enter any number of teams of eight bona fide club members who need not be SCBA members but must be members of the EBU.